fayezkaabi26/pca-explorer/docs/index.md

  ***Figure 3: Download plot as PNG*** <br><br>

 #### **Zoom modes**
-If the plot’s mode is set to ‘Zoom’, click and drag on the plot to zoom-in and double click to zoom-out completely. i.e. auto scale of both axis.
+If the plots mode is set to ‘Zoom’, click and drag on the plot to zoom-in and double click to zoom-out completely (auto scale of both axis).
 The user can also zoom in and out by clicking on the + and – buttons.
 Axes labels will automatically optimize as you zoom in.
  <p>
   <img width="300" height="50" display= "inline-block" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/zoom-icon.png">
 </p>